gearglow/ReptiliaWithATwist/The List.md

 > To Do
 >
 > - [x] Stop the Twins from betting and losing their life savings
-> - [x] Find and read the primers on French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Indonesian, Mongolian, Nepali, Amharic, Korean, Japanese, Vietnamese, Greek, Spanish, Aquitanian, Modern Basque, Swiss, Swedish, Icelandic, Khmer, and German
+> - [x] Find and read the primers on French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Indonesian, Mongolian, Nepali, Thai, Amharic, Korean, Japanese, Vietnamese, Greek, Spanish, Aquitanian, Modern Basque, Swiss, Swedish, Icelandic, Khmer, and German

-As the afternoon wore on, the lanes between the tents began to fill with salesmen, hawking souvenirs of all sorts.
+As the afternoon wore on, the lanes between the tents began to fill with vendors, hawking souvenirs of all sorts.
 Ron purchased a dancing shamrock hat; an animated figurine of Viktor Krum, the Bulgarian seeker; and a large green luminous rosette.

 Elysia's attention was drawn to a cart full of brass binoculars covered in dials and knobs.
 The salesman called them 'omnioculars,' and explained all about the functions.
 Elysia decided to buy a set for everyone in their party.
 Ron tried to argue, but she insisted.
 "Consider it my way of paying your family back for getting me a seat in the Top Box."